Investin-pro/Investin_docs/docs/investor.md

     The investor receipt allows Investin protocol to provide features like:

-    1. Investor stoploss i.e. investors can define the percentage of profit or loss at which they want to withdraw.
+    1. Enables investments to be composable and be used as a debt receipt for further use, including a custom performance claim by manager on investments that continue to stay active for longer periods.
-    2. Enables fund PDA's to be composable since the receipt can be used as debt receipt for each investor account.
+    2. Investor stoploss i.e. investors can define the percentage of profit or loss at which they wish to withdraw.

 === "EVM"